-The CBX69 suspension's serial tag is located on the rear crossmember (Figure 1).
+The CBX slider suspension's serial tag is located on the rear crossmember (Figure 1).

-- NOTE: Refer to the serial tag attached to the slider rear crossmember for information (Figure 1). - NOTE: If the suspension serial tag is NOT legible or is NOT available, the suspension model can be identified by the appearance.
-The CBX69 will be installed on a tri-axle sliding sub-frame and have a 5.75" round axle, (Figure 1). - NOTE: This manual applies to the suspension models listed on the front cover.
-However, we urge you to determine the specific model number, write that information below and refer to it when obtaining information or replacement parts (Figure 2).
+- NOTE: Refer to the serial tag attached to the slider rear crossmember for information (Figure 1). - NOTE: If the suspension serial tag is NOT legible or is NOT available, the suspension model can be identified by the appearance of the PosiLift[TM] bracket on the front axle (Figure 1). - NOTE: This manual applies to the suspension models listed on the front cover.
+When the specific model number is determined, it is strongly recommended that the information is written below and referred to when obtaining information or replacement parts (Figure 2).